marafiq/adnanrafiq/blog/2023-11-05-a-complete-guide-to-all-asp-dot-net-builtin-middlewares-part1/index.md

 # A Complete Guide to all ASP.NET Builtin Middlewares

+Middleware is a function in then ASP.NET 8, when many functions are invoked one after the other like a chain; it becomes a middleware pipeline.
+The middleware pipeline is responsible for handling the incoming HTTP request and outgoing HTTP response.

+For in depth understanding of the middleware you can read my blog post [here](https://adnanrafiq.com/blog/develop-intuitive-understanding-of-middleware-in-asp-net8/).

-You will learn about all the builtin middlewares in ASP.NET Core.
+This is a series of blog posts in which I will cover all the builtin middlewares in ASP.NET 8.
-How to use them and what are the best practices?

 <!--truncate-->

 ## How many Middlewares are in ASP.NET 8?

 There are 16 builtin middlewares in ASP.NET 8 to build a REST API.
+This post will cover two of them.

 - [HostingFiltering](#host-filtering-middleware)
 - [HeaderPropagation](#header-propagation-middleware)
-- DeveloperExceptionPage
-- ExceptionHandler
-- UseStatusCodePages
-- RequestDecompression
-- Routing
-- CORS
-- StaticFiles
-- RateLimiting
-- Authentication
-- Authorization
-- Session
-- ResponseCaching
-- ResponseCompression
-- RequestLocalization
-- EndpointRouting
-- HealthChecks
-- StatusCodePages
-- StatusCodePagesWithReExecute
-- ServerTiming
-- ForwardedHeaders
-- Hsts
-- HttpsRedirection

 ## Host Filtering Middleware